• Skip to primary navigation

 Water Shoes

-Water shoes protect your feet from hot sand, jagged rocks, and sharp shells while walking along the beach or exploring tide pools.
+Water shoes protect your feet from hot sand, jagged rocks, and sharp shells when walking along the beach or exploring tide pools.
 Lands’ End makes slip-on water shoes for women, men, kids, and toddlers.

 Beach Picnic Essentials